Why Appellate Specialists?

 Appellate rules of procedure are different from trial court rules.

-Appellate practice is governed by complex procedural rules different from trial court rules.
-And like all rules of procedure, the appellate rules have many traps for the unwary.
-The appellate expert is intimately familiar with the appellate rules.
-By contrast, most trial lawyers are not, putting them at risk of making mistakes that can compromise their client’s rights or even cause outright dismissal of the appeal.
+Appellate practice is governed by complex procedural rules different from trial court rules and, like all rules of procedure, the appellate rules have many traps for the unwary.

 Appellate lawyers view the case from the same perspective as appellate judges.